-If a pupil wishes to remain in the building and find a space to calm down, they can choose any room to use for this, under staff supervision.
-If a pupil requires time away from a situation or away from the school site, staff will take that pupil to a safe place outside the building, and maybe a distance away from the building to give them the space and change of scene required to calm
+If a student wishes to remain in the building and find a space to calm down, they can choose any room to use for this, under staff supervision.
+If a student requires time away from a situation or away from the school site, staff will take that student to a safe place outside the building, and maybe a distance away from the building to give them the space and change of scene required to calm

-Pupil Involvement and Voice
+Student Involvement and Voice

-We recognise that pupil involvement in the planning of how best to support them to manage their own behaviour can enable them to take more ownership in the process, and pride in their own behavioural progress and improvement.
-We also recognise that greater involvement and engagement by pupils in the life of their school community supports important aspects of each pupils physical, emotional, social and educational development; see Pupil Voice Policy.
+We recognise that student involvement in the planning of how best to support them to manage their own behaviour can enable them to take more ownership in the process, and pride in their own behavioural progress and improvement.
+We also recognise that greater involvement and engagement by students in the life of their school community supports important aspects of each students physical, emotional, social and educational development; see Student Voice Policy.
+Student leadership roles encourage students to demonstrate their leadership skills as well as accepting the trust placed on them.
+The School Council is central to student voice and consultation about the life of the school.